saoj/piping/README.md

 # Thread Piping
-A different way to do multithreading programming using messaging.
+A different way to do multithreading programming using messages through pipes.